GoldWave

 and try it for free, but you are required to

-purchase a license if you decide to
+buy a license if you decide to

 keep using it.
 The evaluation version expires after a certain amount of use.